 They start forming a habit of murdering their unpleasant classmates and making it look like they took their own lives.
 The problem they don’t anticipate is that despite the dead people being despised bullies, loathed by everyone not in their favour, that their deaths gives these people depth and soul.
 And like a two headed hydra a new sheriff of cool emerges each time the previous is slain.

 This film spoke volumes to me as a teenager.
 At school I was a closeted, homosexual nerd with ugly glasses.
 I related to these characters.
 I must have seen the film about twenty times.
 The language was foul and cruel.
 The revenge taken on the cool kids was hilarious.
 And Winona Ryder was my ally.

 So how was the film over twenty years later?

-Well it’s still a very funny, dark and witty movie, with hilarious set pieces, poisonous dialogue and a great sense of the absurd.
+Well it’s still funny, dark and witty, with hilarious set pieces, poisonous dialogue and a great sense of the absurd.
 Ryder and Slater are still charismatic, sexy leads.

 But I wish I’d heeded my own warning about nostalgia.
-‘Heather’s is still a fantastic film, but seeing it as an adult has somewhat tainted is iconic memory for me.
+‘Heather’ is is still a fantastic film, but seeing it as an adult has tainted is memory for me.

-The homophobia of all the characters is not shocking (after all fags were fair game in pretty much all teen films until the very recent past).
+The homophobia of all the characters is not shocking (after all fags were fair game in pretty much all teen films in those days).
 What disappointed the most is the lack of urgency the film had to me as a fully grown adult.
 The pain and awkwardness of late adolescence is why this film had such an impact on me when I watched it repeatedly in the early 1990s.
 I could relate.
-Now that I am *cough* thirty nine the film now looks like a period piece about a particular place and time in my life.
+Now that I am *cough* thirty-nine the film now looks like a period piece about a particular place and time in my life.